alecmaly/blog/_posts/2021/2021-10-12-Hacking-Electron-Apps-Joplin.md

 ## Hacking Electron Apps

-I prefer to avoid explaining information that is better explained elsewhere using a simple google search, but here are the basics.
+I prefer to avoid rehashing information that is better explained elsewhere using a simple google search, but here are the basics.

-### Basic Electron.js Structure
+### The Electron Archive (.asar) file

 Electron apps are typically installed and code is executed out of an .asar file.